opeleg24/NBA-Website-Server/README.md

 •	Players individual stats.

-The project was written in php
+The project was written in php.

 The NBA teams and players data was scrapped by an external library (simple_html_dom) and stored in a MySql data base.